If there's one thing Google is good at, it's search.

 - No Bluetooth connectivity

-As for the audio quality, Home has two passive radiators for bass and the output is adequate enough to fill a room.
+As for the audio quality, Google Home has two passive radiators for bass and the output is adequate enough to fill a room.
 We think it's plenty loud, with fair sound quality for its £129 asking price.
-If you're just looking for an average speaker to sit on your kitchen counter or bedroom nightstand and casually play some tunes, rest assured that it'll get the job done just fine.
+If you're just looking for an average speaker to sit on your kitchen counter or bedroom nightstand and casually play some tunes, rest assured that Home will get the job done just fine.

 We've streamed tunes from built-in sources like Google Play Music, YouTube Music, Spotify, and Pandora.
 We've even used it to wirelessly cast audio from our phone and laptop.